-Consideration of any and all incentives is based on current market conditions within the City of Grand Prairie as determined by the Grand Prairie City Council and the Grand Prairie Economic Development.
+Consideration of any and all incentives is based on current market conditions within the City of Grand Prairie as determined by the Grand Prairie City Council and Grand Prairie Economic Development.
 Any and all negotiations begin upon receipt of a fully executed Application for Incentives and accompanying application fee.

 If requirements are not met within stated time periods, any written or implied offer of incentives made by the City of Grand Prairie will be rendered null and void.
 Incentives may be re-negotiated based on then current market conditions.